cwe1ss/microservices-template/README.md

 * Custom domains and certificates are not yet supported for public services.
 I'm currently waiting for managed certificates which are on the team's roadmap.
   * The custom domains and certificates currently either have to be added manually after deployment, or they have to be incorporated into the Bicep files by yourself.
-* The Dapr pubsub-component currently uses a SAS-based connection string since the Dapr sidecar can't yet use the managed identity.
-* The pubsub-component currently requires `Manage` permissions to automatically create topics and subscriptions.
-It might be better to use `disableEntityManagement` and create/update topics & subscriptions during deployment.
-This would make config.json more complex though, since developers would have to enter topics and subscriptions there and keep them current with the actual code.
 * There is no good local development story yet.
   * You can try [Project Type](https://github.com/dotnet/tye) but I've had issues with the Dapr integration
 * It might be important to support referencing existing platform resources (Azure Container Registry, Log Analytics) for better integration with existing Azure infrastructure.